emptymalei/emptymalei.github.io/tools/publishing.md

 #### Static Generator

+[Here is a nice website](https://staticsitegenerators.net/) that tells you all the static site generators.

 1. [jekyll](http://jekyllrb.com/) (Ruby): most widely used one I guess; easy to deply
 2. [Octopress](http://octopress.org/) (Ruby): easier to use compared with jekyll; somewhat compatable with jekyll
 3. [Hexo](https://github.com/tommy351/hexo) (Node.js)